amblicity/neopixel-nodejs/README.md

 # neopixel-nodejs
 Out of the box REST API to manipulate Adafruit Neopixels.
 Includes Arduino Sketch.

+## Version 0.3.2
+* Alternatively can be used as a socket server instead of a REST API

 ## Version 0.2.3
 * Supports filling areas by providing four positions over a duration w/ rgb color